 1.1 This report outlines the work undertaken by the London Borough of Hackney and the performance of the pension fund administrators, in regard to the administration of the LGPS Hackney Pension Scheme for the financial year 2017/18.
-The contract for pension administration, and pension payroll, is managed externally by the Fund's pension administrators, Equiniti, with the contract being overseen by the Financial Services Section of the London Borough of Hackney.
+The contract for pension administration, and pension payroll, is managed externally by the Fund's pension administrators, Equiniti, with the contract being overseen by the internal Pensions Administration Team at the London Borough of Hackney.